chazzka/clanekcathedral/clanek.md

 As figure X shows, the data are following a regular pattern around $Y = 100$, however, around $X= 55$ the sensors started producing anomalous behavior.
-Since the sensors can be from a security field, such blackout can lead to a very This has to be marked and reported so company can react immediately.
+Since the sensors can be from a security field, such blackout can lead to detrimental outcomes.

-- [ ] Todo: tady bych chtěl obrázky a nějaký přehled těch time series dat, co jsou ještě anomalie, co je na vstupu a tak
+This has to be marked and reported so company can react immediately.
+Note that the posi
 ### Preprocessing
 - [ ] TODO: TOTO ASI NE, MOZNA JEN JEDNA VETA
 - [ ] novelty se těžko normalizuje protože nevíš kde jsou novelty body, ještě je nemáš